jamesdsmyth/firebase-v3-react-redux/README.md

-# Firebase v3 with React using Redux - Retrieving, updating, adding and removing data
+# Firebase v3 with React & Redux
+## Retrieving, updating, adding & removing data

 ### How to run

 Clone or pull this repo to see a working example that lists locations in a table with data pulled from a Firebase database.
 You can add more locations while deleting them and editing them.
-All will be automatically saved in the Firebase database.
+All changes will be automatically saved in the Firebase database and re-render the components in the React application.

 1. `git clone` repo
 2. `npm install` to get the node_modules